Was the Repo Rate increase necessary to curb inflation? - Voice of the Cape

 Some economists have argued that the repo rate is the only instrument available to the SARB to directly tackle the issue of inflation, however, some have argued that the repo rate has a converse effect as it exacerbates the issue of inflation by increasing interest rates.

-Speaking on Sunday Live, Economist, Professor Bonke Dumisa, further explains the sentiments of the latter by exploring why South Africans has seen an general rise in inflation, and the depreciation of the rand, stating:
+Speaking on Sunday Live, Economist, Professor Bonke Dumisa, further explains the sentiments of the latter by exploring why South Africa has seen a general rise in inflation, and the depreciation of the rand, stating:

-“The inflation we have in SA, most of it, is imported inflation.
-The rand is weakening and may be tied to what happened on the 12th of May, when the United States Ambassador alleged South Africa had supported Russia with ammunitions.
-So, what happened after the MPC meeting was exactly what happened on the 12th of May – the rand continued to weaken even further.